rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 fn main() { foo!(); }
 ```

-In this code, the AST nodes that are finally generated would have heirarchy:
+In this code, the AST nodes that are finally generated would have hierarchy:

 ```
 root